 #4 – Easy & Intuitive To Use

 A CMS website is very easy and intuitive to use.
-Ample amount of help is available online for all popular CMS platforms.
+An ample amount of help is available online for all popular CMS platforms.
 Though you will find most Content Management Systems very intuitive, you may nevertheless need help.
 Some areas where you may need help are installation, usage of the CMS, and troubleshooting common errors.
 And for that, you have dedicated platforms and forums where you can seek help.

 But usually, we find web designers and developers seeking help in these forums.
 As they need a more in-depth knowledge of the working of the CMS.